-Such measures, however, have never been taken in practice as of the end of 2022.
+Such measures, however, have never been taken in practice, including in 2023.
 In general, Serbia can still be considered a country that does not resort to systematic detention of asylum seekers or other foreigners that might be in need of international protection.
-Still, those detention decisions which were rendered in 2022 did not contain in its reasoning why alternatives to detention in these particular cases were not applied instead of detention.
+Still, those detention decisions which were issued in 2023 did not motivate the reasons for which alternatives to detention were not applied.

-Alternatives to detention is also possible in line with the Foreigners Act and Article 93.
-This provision outlines that Mol can render a decision imposing mandatory stay in a particular place (mandatory stay) if the foreign national will not be available to the competent authority for the execution of forcible removal.
-It is also outlined that assessment needs to be based on the proportionality principle in terms of mandatory stay as less intrusive measure for the foreign national in case.
+Alternatives to detention is also possible in line with Article 93 of Foreigners Act.
+This provision enables the Mol to issue a decision imposing mandatory stay in a particular place (mandatory stay) if the foreign national would hinder to the possibilities for competent authority for to execute the forcible removal.
+It is also provided that such a measure is to be taken in compliance with the principle of proportionality, taking into consideration whether the mandatory stay is the less intrusive measure for the foreign national concerned.

-Mandatory stay may be approved for a period of up to one year and may be extended to the same period of time, depending on the existence of reasons for which the mandatory stay is ordered.
-A foreign national foreigner who has been imposed with the mandatory stay, must stay at a particular address and report to the competent authority in accordance with the schedule stated in the decision on mandatory stay.
-When there are valid reasons for this, the competent authority may issue a decision approving that the foreigner temporarily leaves the place of mandatory stay.
-If foreign national disrupts forced removal or does not respect the schedule of reporting, he can be detained in immigration detention facility.
-It is possible to challenge this decisions before the Mol as the second instance, and before the Administrative Court as the third instance.
-A foreigner imposed with the measure of mandatory stay and who has no travel document shall be issued a temporary identity card.
+Mandatory stay may be approved for a period of up to one year and may be extended for an additional year, depending on the persistence of the reasons for which the mandatory stay is ordered.
+A foreign national under a measure of mandatory stay, must remain at a particular address and report to the competent authority in accordance with the schedule stated in the decision on mandatory stay.
+When there are valid reasons, the competent authority may issue a decision approving that the foreigner temporarily leaves the place of mandatory stay.
+If a foreign national obstructs his forced removal or does not respect the schedule of reporting, he can be detained in an immigration detention facility.
+It is possible to challenge this decision before the Mol as the second instance, and before the Administrative Court as the third instance.
+A foreigner under the measure of mandatory stay and who has no travel document shall be issued a temporary identity card.